UMDataScienceLab/LBMAM_perpca/README.md

 - Then unzip it.

 - Use the matlab file proprocess.m to preprocess the data.
+Change the name variable on the second line to the .mat to be processed.

 - copy every .pkl file into images\ folder.